 - Six times is 1,000,000.

 Second is that when you first start out you might only deposit $1000 in a betting account.
 But as your account grows you should start to use % of account instead of fixed $ units.
-E.G. if you started with $1000 you should start with around $10 or $20 units.
+E.G. if you started with $1000 you should start at around $10 or $20 units.
 Or 1-2% of your account per “normal” bet.

 If we look at bets that could be 1/6th of our account when we first start that’s only $170 range, not a lot of money.